Quarterly Results

 Balance sheet

-As at 30 June 2023, the Group maintained a strong balance sheet, with cash and cash equivalents, fixed deposits and short-term investments of S$82.7 million (31 December 2022: S$79.3 million).
-Short-term investments mainly comprise investments in money market funds and a Class A Redeemable Convertible Note ("RCN") in the principal amount of S$4.2 million from CellResearch Corporation ("CRC").
+As at 31 March 2026, the Group maintained a strong balance sheet, with cash and cash equivalents, fixed deposits and short-term investments of S$58.1 million (31 December 2025: S$61.0 million).
+Investments mainly comprise short-term investments in money market funds.

-Net working capital inflow of approximately S$1.5 million comprised the following:
+Net working capital outflow of approximately S$0.4 million comprised the following:

-• increase in trade receivables of approximately S$0.6 million;
+• decrease in trade receivables of approximately S$0.1 million;

-• decrease in contract assets of approximately S$0.3 million;
+• decrease in contract assets of approximately S$0.8 million;

-• decrease in other receivables, deposits and prepayments of approximately S$0.4 million;
+• increase in other receivables, deposits and prepayments of approximately S$0.6 million;

-• decrease in trade and other payables of approximately S$0.5 million;
+• decrease in trade and other payables of approximately S$1.0 million; and

-• increase in contract liabilities of approximately S$2.7 million.
+• increase in contract liabilities of approximately S$0.1 million.

 Property, plant and equipment

-As at 30 June 2023, the Group recorded S$17.5 million on its balance sheet for property, plant and equipment (31 December 2022: S$14.4 million).
-The increase in property, plant and equipment was due additions of approximately S$4.5 million, which mainly comprised right-of-use assets recognised for leased office unit in Singapore and leasehold improvement made to the Hong Kong laboratory and office units, offset by depreciation of S$1.5 million recognised in 1H2023.
+As at 31 March 2026, the Group recorded S$17.5 million on its balance sheet for property, plant and equipment (31 December 2025: S$14.9 million).
+The increase was mainly due to additions of approximately S$3.6 million, which mainly comprised the renewal of leased laboratory units of S$3.5 million renovation works and construction-in-progress of S$0.1 million in Hong Kong.
+These increases were partially offset by depreciation of S$0.8 million recognised in 3M2026.

 Investment properties